gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 stiffened slightly as the got higher, making Noxy wish that she had thought to pick up gloves and a scarf.
 She took a deep breath.
 Being up in the sky on a cloud was like riding on a grownup's shoulders when you were little, only a thousand times better.
-You could see everything---mountain goofs standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up, the glint and sparkle of sunlight on fast-running streams beneath the pines and cedars and stately firs that blanketed the mountains' slopes...
+You could see everything---woolly mountain camels standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up, the glint and sparkle of sunlight on fast-running streams beneath the pines and cedars and stately firs that blanketed the mountains' slopes...
 On a day like this, when the sky was blue, it felt like the whole world was a story that was about to be told for the very first time.

 "We'll be able to see more down by the gate," Noxy said, urging the cloud forward as she spoke.
 Nobody knew how clouds saw without eyes, but through